vivekkoya/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-prereq.md

 * Ports must be open to the Admin machine and cluster machines as described in Ports and protocols.

 ## Validated hardware
 We expect Amazon EKS Anywhere on bare metal to run on most generic hardware that meets the above requirements.
-EKS-A releases are validated on the following hardware -
+EKS-A Bare metal releases are qualified on the following hardware:

 | Bare metal servers  | BMC   | NIC     |
 |---------------------|-------|---------|